stratapp/stratapp-website/pricing.md

 ---
 {:.font-weight-bold}

-### affordable so you can achieve genuine org-wide collaboration on both strategy and day to day work
+### affordable so you can achieve genuine org-wide collaboration

-##### simple, value-for-money pricing, with full features available to every employee ...
-10 apps for the price of 1
+##### simple, value-for-money pricing, with full features available to every employee